dev-cetera/df_router/README.md

 - `initialState`: (Optional) The RouteState to display when the app first loads.
 If not provided, it tries to infer from the platform's current URL or uses fallbackState.

-- `states`: A list of RouteBuilder instances defining all navigable routes.
+- `builders`: A list of RouteBuilder instances defining all navigable routes.

 - `wrapper`: A builder function (context, child) => Widget to wrap around the current route's widget.
 Ideal for persistent headers, footers, or sidebars.